TsekaLuk/Nebutra-Sailor/docs/UI-GUIDELINES.md

 ### When to Use External Components

-External components (21st.dev, HeroUI) are appropriate for:
+External components (HeroUI, MagicUI, etc.) are appropriate for:

 1. **Prototyping** - Quick UI validation
 2. **Landing pages** - High-visual-impact marketing